drug-design/course/docs/chapters/adme-case-studies.md

 ### Conclusion

-*In vitro* analysis, but not *in vivo* analysis for carcinogenesis in rat only, may result in the proper decision for non-genotoxic carcinogenic compounds.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-case-studies/conclusion-a9a2678c'><i class='fa fa-play' aria-hidden='true'></i></button>*In vitro* analysis, but not *in vivo* analysis for carcinogenesis in rat only, may result in the proper decision for non-genotoxic carcinogenic compounds.
 Therefore the identification of non-genotoxic carcinogens in humans can best be carried out with the following procedures, as summarized below.

 ![](https://media.drugdesign.org/course/adme-case-studies/willem_conclusion.png){: loading=lazy }